Ravikiran000/Kubernetes_Mastery/Day-4/README.md

 ```
 This will create a loadbalancer.
 Go to the AWS console.
 Add the LoadBalancer DNS to Route 53 by creating an A record.
 Give www as subdomain before actual domain (example.in)

-2. Access the application on the browser
+2. Access the application on the browser.

 www.example.in